Like whistleblower Frances Haugen, these Facebook employees warned about the company’s problems for years. No one listened.

 “I’m glad that these documents prove what many have been saying: Facebook’s leadership prioritizes growth and political power over the public good — and anyone who tries to change that continuously hits a wall,” said Yael Eisenstat, a former Facebook executive who has testified in Congress about how she battled senior leadership over an unwillingness to fact-check misinformation in political ads.

 The former employees interviewed by The Post described their own painful journeys, from initial optimism that they could play a role in fixing the service to frustration at what they saw inside the company, and ultimately, to resignation that Facebook was unable to transform itself from within.
-In a handful of cases, they spoke out publicly, in Congress, or spirited away sensitive documents — sometimes the criticism made them persona-non-grata in the tech industry.
+In a handful of cases, they spoke out publicly, in Congress, or spirited away sensitive documents — sometimes the criticism made them persona non grata in the tech industry.

 “Selecting anecdotes from departing employees doesn’t tell the story of how change happens at Facebook.
-Our integrity team is full of incredible professionals who make our platform better,” said Facebook spokesman Joe Osborne.
+Our integrity team is full of incredible professionals who make our platform better,” Facebook spokesman Joe Osborne said.
 “Projects go through rigorous reviews and debates exactly so that we can be confident in any potential change and its impact on people.
 In fact, we did end up implementing variations of many of the ideas raised in this story — and we’re grateful to everyone who has worked on these complex issues.”

 Some internal critics have mixed feelings about Haugen.
 While they welcome reforms that could come from airing so much dirty laundry, those still in the trenches feel it could become harder to execute change from within, according to three of the people.
-Some also felt that Haugen exaggerated her understanding of issues that she did not work on directly and research that she did not conduct; Haugen on several occasions during her testimony told senators that she could not respond to questions because she did not have direct knowledge.
+Some also felt that Haugen exaggerated her understanding of issues on which she did not work directly and research that she did not conduct; Haugen on several occasions during her testimony told senators that she could not respond to questions because she did not have direct knowledge.

 Concerns that conditions could become more difficult for would-be reformers were bolstered by the reaction to Haugen’s testimony of Facebook CEO Mark Zuckerberg, who in the past routinely apologized for the company’s missteps but has taken a more defiant stance this time.
 In a blog posted Tuesday night, he said that when corporate research is mischaracterized to the public it dissuades companies from examining their problems.
 “If we attack organizations making an effort to study their impact on the world, we’re effectively sending the message that it’s safer not to look at all, in case you find something that is held against you,” he wrote, noting that the company was still committed to its research.

 Though few of these former Facebook employees have spoken as publicly and potently as Haugen has, many have sat just offstage for months, sometimes years, roiling over what they saw while working at Facebook.
 Many contacted by The Post declined to speak or to speak only on the condition of anonymity to protect their current jobs or out of respect for former co-workers.
-When reached for comment, Waismeyer confirmed that he had authored the note and that the description of his experience was accurate, but said he would decline to comment further “out of respect for the many wonderful people still fighting the good Integrity fight” at Facebook.
+When reached for comment, Waismeyer confirmed that he had written the note and that the description of his experience was accurate, but said he would decline to comment further “out of respect for the many wonderful people still fighting the good integrity fight” at Facebook.

 When Waismeyer resigned in March, he had been one of the longest serving researchers in the company’s integrity division, which came to encompass several subunits such as civic integrity and community integrity.
 During his more than three years in the integrity division, he had spent more than a year working on a project to help victims of revenge porn report such posts to the company, according to his final post and another person familiar with the situation.
 The project was abruptly dropped during an internal reorganization and was never executed, upsetting the entire team.

 In his farewell post, Waismeyer wrote that people who work in integrity face particular burdens in their jobs.
 The value of their work is always weighed against potential PR and legal risks, as well as whether it would hurt the bottom line or diminish the amount of time people spend on the platform, he said.
-In addition, the work can be emotionally damaging because of both the repeated exposure to harmful content or contact, via interviews or surveys, with people who have been harmed or who have harmed others on social media.
+In addition, the work can be emotionally damaging because of the repeated exposure to harmful content or contact, via interviews or surveys, with people who have been harmed or who have harmed others on social media.

-Another former employee — who like Weismayer had worked in integrity — described discovering serious problems in Facebook’s private groups, which operate beyond the public eye and have harbored hateful and other problematic content.
+Another former employee — who like Weismeyer had worked in integrity — described discovering serious problems in Facebook’s private groups, which operate beyond the public eye and have harbored hateful and other problematic content.
 This former employee hoped to help Facebook remedy such problems but repeatedly ran into barriers within.

 “They were just zero percent interested in stuff that I brought them,” this former employee said, speaking on the condition of anonymity.
 “It was raised all the way up … and was consistently stopped.”